digisavvy/some-like-it-neat/README.md

   * **Install Composer Dependencies** - The only Composer Dependency setup at this time is PHPCS w/ WordPress Coding Standards.
 This allows us to run a Gulp task to "sniff" out any code in your theme that isn't standards-compliant.
 You can then go back and fix the offending code.
 The Phpcs task in gulpfile.js can be configured to included/exclude any directory within your theme.
 By default, it looks at php files in theme-root and files within the page-templates directory.

   	* Once you have completed the Composer install, you should be able to run the following command to install PHPCS: `php composer.phar install`.
+  	* You can update the composer file via `sudo composer self-update` command.